The cut norm and Sampling Lemmas for unbounded kernels

 Balancing the first and last term yields an optimal choice of $f(k)=c(\ln k)^{1/2p}$ and an order of magnitude $O((\ln k)^{-\frac12+\frac1{2p}})$.
 For any $\vf\in(0,\frac12-\frac1p)$, the two middle terms are then of lower order (polynomial in $k$), and setting $c=3\|U\|_p$ as in the proof of Proposition \ref{prop:upper_expect_truncation}, we can find a constant $C_{\vf,p}$ such that with probability at least $p_{k,\vf,p}$, the inequality

 holds, as desired.

 \end{proof}

-With this result in hand, we can show that almost sure convergence of samples holds not only in the metric of left-convergence, but also in the cut metric $\delta_\pcut$, provided the kernel $U$ satisfies $U\in L^p$ for some $p>4$.
+Theorem \ref{Thm:Second_sampling} is now a simple corollary of this result.
+Also, we can show that almost sure convergence of samples holds not only in the metric of left-convergence, but also in the cut metric $\delta_\pcut$, provided the kernel $U$ satisfies $U\in L^p$ for some $p>4$.